cooljoseph1/MLSS-Homework/Week 5/Lecture Notes.md

 How do we do long documents?
 Can we be more efficient in fine tuning?

+## Leveson Lecture
+What is STAMP?
+### Models of loss
+chain of event -- linear, one thing leads to the next directly.

+Defense in depth -- several backup systems.
+E.g. in the Bhopal chemical, they had storage in nitrogen gas (inert), regular inspection, double walled barrels, etc.

+### Exercise:
+Causal factors:  Too many false positives on safety issuesv  led the operators to think real problems were just more false positives.
+Root cause:  "Safety" features were restrictive in ways that didn't actually help.
+ They were designed to appear good, but weren't actually useful to the operators.
+Questions:  How can we ensure that "safety" features are actually doing more good than harm/stress?
+In driving, for example, is forcing people to do head checks every time they change lanes or turn really safer, or is this arbitrary 100% rule just a way to make lawmakers look like they're doing something to make driving safer?

+### Back to Chain of event model
+Root cause is arbitrary.
+Making one up provides "illusion of control".
+Problem with this is that it often leads to treating symptoms, not the actual problem.
+Chain of event is not enough for a causal model.

+### Level 2 conditions
+What causes the events?
+Most of the safety features were poorly designed in the Bhopal accident, which is one cause of why they failed.

+### Level 3 systemic problems?
+Similarly to how a lot of companies higher cybersecurity "experts" to look like they're handling data securely, Bhopal made "safety" features to look like they were handling MIC safely.
+In reality, however, the safety features did little to guarantee that the system was actually safe.

+### Pilots:
+Almost always blamed, even though there's lots of confounding factors.
+Often blamed, even when confounding factors clearly are a big reason, because other pilots *don't* get in crashes from those same problems.

+### Complexity
+Sometimes, things go wrong not because of mechanical failures, but because people don't understand them.

 Other Notes:
 TO BE DONE LATER